merv1n34k/sgffp/README.md

 ## Install

-This project uses uv, which automatically handles `venv` and packages.
+This project uses `uv`, which automatically handles `venv` and packages.

 ```bash